Investing in a Good Life

 The Collaborating Centre on Sustainable Consumption and Production (CSCP) is an international nonprofit Think and Do tank that works with businesses, policy makers, partner organisations and civil society towards a good life

 If you are interested in collaborating with the CSCP, the Co-Working Space might be the right starting place for you.
-To find out more, contact Ramon Külpmann.
+We are happy to share our Co-Working Space with you again as of 2022.
+To find out more, please contact Ramon Külpmann.

 "WRAP are delighted to partner with the CSCP to find ways of transferring the collaborative approach to food waste measurement and prevention in the UK to Germany.
 Together with the CSCP we want to find innovative ways to decrease food waste in Germany with a broad coalition of companies, civil society actors, political institutions and scientific institutes."